HOME CARE FOR BRACES

 AVOID HOT DRINKS AND FOODS

-AVOID FOODS THAT NEED CHEWED
+AVOID FOODS THAT NEED TO BE CHEWED

 DO BRACES HURT?